 Wanaka is an excellent base for skiers thanks to two great ski resorts within a short drive, a beautifully serene setting on the shores of Lake Wanaka and a little town with a lot going for it.
-Note: Scout no longer sells New Zealand lodging as part of a ski package.
+Note: Scout does not sell New Zealand accomodation and ski packages.
 This is an information only page.

 - A peaceful and beautiful setting on the shores of Lake Wanaka.